josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 ---

-## 🇵🇸 The Originating Conditions Remain Central
+## 🇵🇸 The Originating Palestinian Conditions

 The marches do not persist only because domestic institutions have handled them badly.

 They persist because Palestinian life, land, rights, safety, and political claims remain unresolved.

-These may include:
+These conditions may include:

 - killing and injury;
 - displacement;